No one wants to think that they'll get cancer someday. However, the numbers tell a different, more sobering story:

 In 2018, 18.1 million new cancer cases occurred and 9.5 million cancer-related deaths were reported worldwide, according to the National Cancer Institute.
 By 2040, the number of new cases will likely rise to 29.5 million and the number of cancer-related deaths will shatter records — up to 16.4 million.

-Knowing these numbers, do you think you might want to get supplemental insurance for cancer, just in case?
+Knowing these numbers, do you think you might want to get supplemental health insurance for cancer, just in case?
 It could help you pay for out-of-pocket costs if you do end up getting that devastating diagnosis.

 Let's explore the ins and outs of supplemental cancer insurance so you can decide whether you want to get it for yourself.